HOME

 Bayport Noise?

-Citizens can report noise and other complaints directly to the Port of Houston via their “Good Neighbor” Hotline:
+Citizens can report complaints directly to the Port of Houston via their Community Information Line at

 Welcome to the City of Shoreacres.
 Some say we are a restful retreat from the hustle and bustle of neighboring large cities.
 Some love our quaint bay front atmosphere.
 And because our City is small and has many lovely trees, others say we provide a country-like environment to our residents.
 We have a community fishing pier, boat access to the Bay, a kayak launch, and Shoreacres is home to the Houston Yacht Club.
 But we are so much more.